 Q: How do you help students with their marketing and the business side of being a voice actor?

 As a coach, Jobling does not limit her work to only the voice: "I focus on the business and marketing elements -- from taking direction to auditioning to direct marketing and editing… Templates, plans, and reasons for doing things in the order you do them are vital," Jobling explained.

 Terzza said, "We look at how to use the online platforms such as Voquent and Voice123 effectively, guiding beginners through the labyrinth of pay-to-play and freelance sites.
 I also explain how they can market their talents directly to production companies and other potential customers."

 Shetty's company is developing a new platform for voice actors to showcase their skills.
 "Until then, we tell them how to approach producers and directors and keep providing tips on the business side of things," Shetty said, "We also call our students for group dub and Walla sessions so that they get the feel of how these dubs are conducted."

 Q: How important are audio engineering skills to succeed in the industry?

 More than ever before, knowing how to use technology is an essential component of the voice acting business.

 "I think that the more you can do on your own, the better you will be," Pack said of audio editing.
 "Having that control and not relying on anyone to meet deadlines is empowering."

 Pictured: Mindy Pack.
 Instagram: @mindypack

-Wolfson shared that engineering skills are critical in all genres and markets of voice acting, but the level of the skills you need depends on the genre.
-“Audio drama?
+Wolfson shared that engineering skills are critical in all genres and markets of voice acting, but the skills you need depend on the genre.
+"Audio drama?
 Massive.
 Commercial?
-Kindergarten skills – a good kindergarten for smart kids, but(still) kindergarten,” she said.
+Kindergarten skills - a good kindergarten for smart kids, but(still) kindergarten," she said.